Tochemey/goakt/readme.md

 Once can implement a custom mailbox.
 See [Mailbox](./actors/mailbox.go).
 The default mailbox makes use of buffered channels.

-### Dead Letters
+### Events Stream

+To receive some system events and act on them for some particular business cases,  you just need to call the actor system `Subscribe`.
+The subscription methods can be found on the `ActorSystem` interface.

+#### Supported events

+- [`ActorStarted`](./protos/goakt/events/v1/events.proto): emitted when an actor has started
+- [`ActorStopped`](./protos/goakt/events/v1/events.proto): emitted when an actor has stopped
+- [`ActorPassivated`](./protos/goakt/events/v1/events.proto): emitted when an actor is passivated
+- [`ActorChildCreated`](./protos/goakt/events/v1/events.proto): emitted when a child actor is created
+- [`ActorRestarted`](./protos/goakt/events/v1/events.proto): emitted when an actor has restarted
-Dead letters are basically messages that cannot be delivered or that were not handled by a given actor.
-Those messages are encapsulated in an event called [DeadletterEvent](./protos/goakt/events/v1/events.proto).
+- [`Deadletter`](./protos/goakt/events/v1/events.proto): emitted when a message cannot be delivered or that were not handled by a given actor.
+Those messages are encapsulated in an event called [Deadletter](./protos/goakt/events/v1/events.proto).
 Dead letters are automatically emitted when a message cannot be delivered to actors' mailbox or when an Ask times out.
 Also, one can emit dead letters from the receiving actor by using the `ctx.Unhandled()` method.
 This is useful instead of panicking when the receiving actor does not know how to handle a particular message.
 Dead letters are not propagated over the network, there are tied to the local actor system.
-To receive the dead letter, you just need to call the actor system `Subscribe` and specify the `Event_DEAD_LETTER` event type.

 ### Messaging